-Based on these statistics a population increase of 2,836 will lead to 624 additional adults walking for 30 minutes every four weeks (22% of the population).
+Based on the statistics, a population increase of 2,463 will lead to 542 adults walking for 30 minutes every four weeks.
 This does not account for children.
 It is reasonable to assume that this does not include dog exercising.
-With household dog ownership at 24%, then 1,488 of the 6,199 new households will own one or more dogs.
-Of these, 80.1% (1,191) of will be re-locations and 19.9% (296) will be new.
-This suggests that there would be approximately 296 new dog-owning households.

-There is a desire for at least some residents to walk on the coast and they largely access convenient seafront areas by walking or driving.
+With household dog ownership at 24%, then 1,292 of the 5,382 new households will own one or more dogs.
+Of these, 80.1% of will be relocations and 19.9% will be new.
+This suggests that there would be approximately 257 new dog-owning households.
+There is a desire for residents to walk on the coast and they largely access convenient seafront areas by walking or driving.
 There are convenient seafront car parks and a number of locations where visiting is actively encouraged.